myadavin/eda.py/README.md

  4. Logistic Regression on the data set
  5. KNN analysis

-At any point in time, you can exit a perticular loot or sub function by typing exit
+At any point in time, you can exit a perticular loop or sub function by typing exit